armadaproject/armada-operator/docs/notes/K8sOperatorOpenAPIValidation.md

 // +kubebuilder:validation:Type:=string
 ```

-### Embedded Structs and Promoted Fields Won't Work
+### Embedded Structs and Promoted Fields
-`controller-gen` does not handle embedded structs like one would expect.
-They
-will be completely absent from the generated CRD manifests.
-This makes it
-harder to reuse sections of service specification structs across different
-services.
+You must add `json:""` to the end of embedded structs in order for
+`controller-gen` to use promoted fields as expected.

 ## Links